dart-lang/site-www/src/_guides/language/effective-dart/design.md

 typedef Comparison = int Function<T>(T, T);
 {% endprettify %}

+If you want to include a parameter's name, you can do that too:

+{:.good-style}
+<?code-excerpt "misc/lib/effective_dart/design_good.dart (new-typedef-param-name)"?>
+{% prettify dart %}
+typedef Comparison = int Function<T>(T a, T b);
+{% endprettify %}

-The new syntax can express anything the old syntax could express and more, and lacks the error-prone misfeature where a single identifier is treated as the parameter's name.
+The new syntax can express anything the old syntax could express and more, and lacks the error-prone misfeature where a single identifier is treated as the parameter's name instead of its type.
 The same function type syntax after the `=` in the typedef is also allowed anywhere a type annotation may appear, giving us a single consistent way to write function types anywhere in a program.

 The old typedef syntax is still supported to avoid breaking existing code, but it's deprecated.